 Ampersand Mountain in winter

-This is a challenging snowshoe to a fantastic view.
+This is a challenging snowshoe.
 Snowshoes are necessary to avoid post-holing through the snowpack, and snow spikes are required to ascend the mountain's steeper sections.
 Extra layers of non-cotton clothing, a windbreaker, emergency blanket, first-aid kit, headlamp with extra batteries, and plenty of food and water are essential items for any winter excursion.
 The extra layers and windbreaker are especially important on the exposed summit, which will be much colder than the lower sections of the mountain.
-Start early and set aside an entire day to complete this hike in the winter.
+Ampersand should only be attempted by experienced hikers, especially in winter, so make sure you are prepared